weizheng1910/linkdr/reflections.md

-# Wei Zheng Summary Reflections
+# ChatRoom Problem-Solving Process

-How I build the chat application for Linkdr.
-I decided to build a chat-app using Websockets as a challenge to myself.
 After Googling, I came across this [site](https://iridakos.com/programming/2019/04/04/creating-chat-application-rails-websockets)

 After scanning through the document.
 I learnt that WebSockets is a protocol which enables constant 2-way communication between the client and the server of a web application.